cfpb/development/guides/unittesting-django-wagtail.md

             self.assertIn('No metadata object found.', response.content)
     ```

-    Note the use of `django.core.urlresolvers.reverse` and named URL patterns to look up the URL rather than hard-coding urls directly in tests.
+    Note the use of `django.core.urlresolvers.reverse` and named URL patterns to look up the URL rather than hard-coding URLs directly in tests.

 - [`django.test.RequestFactory`](https://docs.djangoproject.com/en/1.11/topics/testing/advanced/#django.test.RequestFactory) shares the `django.test.Client` API, but instead of performing the request it simply generates a `request` object that can then be passed to a view manually.